 Notice that the units will make sense if we propagate them through these equations.
 If we know the radius in units of meters, then the circumference will also have units of meters.
-Because they both involve R2, the area of a circle and the surface area of a sphere will have units of meters3, appropriate for talking about a three-dimensional volume.
+Because they both involve R2, the area of a circle and the surface area of a sphere will have units of meters2.
+The volume will have units of meters3, appropriate for talking about a three-dimensional volume.